Lisa Kaltenegger

-Lisa Kaltenegger (4 March 1977 in Kuchl nearby Salzburg) is an Austrian world-leading astronomer with expertise in the modeling and characterization of exoplanets and the search for life.
-On July 1, 2014, she was appointed Associate Professor of Astronomy at Cornell University.
+Lisa Kaltenegger (born 4 March 1977) is an Austrian astronomer specialising in the modeling and characterization of exoplanets and the search for life.
+On 1 July 2014, she was appointed Associate Professor of Astronomy at Cornell University.
 Previously, she held a joint position at the Max Planck Institute for Astronomy in Heidelberg where she was the Emmy Noether Research Group Leader for the "Super-Earths and Life" group, and at the Center for Astrophysics | Harvard & Smithsonian in Cambridge, MA.
 She was appointed Lecturer in 2008 at Harvard University and 2011 at University of Heidelberg.

 Academic career

-Kaltenegger earned a degree in astrophysics in 1999 from Karl Franzens University in Graz, Austria; a master’s in physics and engineering in 2001 from the Graz University of Technology; and a doctorate in astrophysics in 2005 from Karl Franzens University.
+Kaltenegger earned a degree in astrophysics in 1999 from Karl Franzens University in Graz, Austria; a master's in physics and engineering in 2001 from the Graz University of Technology; and a doctorate in astrophysics in 2005 from Karl Franzens University.
 Her Ph.D. was awarded Sub auspiciis Praesidentis by the Austrian president.

 Kaltenegger is known for her studies of the atmospheres of extrasolar planets, especially Earth-like ones and is a pioneer in the study of the Earth as an astronomical object evolving in time.
-She studied the change in the Earth's spectral fingerprint as a comparison with the evolutionary stages of Earthlike exoplanets to generate an "Alien ID Chart" - pointing out that as biology and geology change the Earth through the ages, its appearance to a telescope observing it from distant stars would also change.
+She studied the change in the Earth's spectral fingerprint as a comparison with the evolutionary stages of Earthlike exoplanets to generate an "Alien ID Chart" – pointing out that as biology and geology change the Earth through the ages, its appearance to a telescope observing it from distant stars would also change.
 She also investigated the ability of future telescopes like the James Webb Space Telescope to detect evidence of life using spectral biomarkers (biosignatures) and generated the first spectra of Earth seen as a transiting exoplanet in 2009, concluding that it will be a hard problem for JWST and bigger future telescopes are needed to find signatures of life on many planets.

-In 2009, Kaltenegger discussed how one can determine habitability for moons around giant planets coinciding with the suggestion of such a moon in the movie Avatar (2009 film).
+In 2009, Kaltenegger discussed how one can determine habitability for moons around giant planets coinciding with the suggestion of such a moon in the movie Avatar.